If you’re worried that a keylogger is recording your Mac’s keyboard, there are a number of steps you can take to find out and then remove it.

 Did you know?

-There is a tool that can help you manage permissions — CleanMyMac X by MacPaw and its Applications Permissions tool found within the Privacy module.
-It not only lists all of the permissions granted to the apps on your Mac but also lets you grant or revoke them.
+There is a tool that can help you manage permissions — CleanMyMac by MacPaw and its Applications Permissions tool found within the Protection feature.
+Not only it lists all of the permissions granted to the apps on your Mac, but also lets you grant or revoke them.
 Download the app for free here and try it out yourself.

 After checking Privacy & Security setting, do not quit System Settings — there is another tab worth checking in there, and it is Login Items.
 These are apps that open at login, and this behavior is common for different types of malicious software.
 To check Login Items: